 Poor posture can cause neck pain by putting extra strain on ligaments and muscles.
-Standing with your shoulders slouched and chin poking forward, working with your head down for long periods of time, slumping while seated and sleeping face-down, are common postural problems that affect the neck.
+Standing with the shoulders slouched and chin poking forward, working with your head down for long periods of time, slumping while seated and sleeping face-down are common postural problems that affect the neck.

 Suggestions on how to prevent posture-related neck pain include:

 - Correct your posture when standing or sitting, adjust your pelvic position, lift your chest gently, nod your chin slightly and relax your shoulders.

 - Make sure your workstation is set up to help you sit properly.

 - Stretch and change position frequently while you are working.